dracidoupe/graveyard/docs/migration.rst

 In order to leverage Django's authentication framework (meaning reasonable forward-compatible safety), tricks are needed.

 Original data is stored in ``uzivatele`` table.
-For usability, this is exposed as :cls:`UserProfile` model and `appropriate relation is used <https://docs.djangoproject.com/en/2.0/topics/auth/customizing/#extending-the-existing-user-model>`_.
+For usability, this is exposed as :class:`UserProfile` model and `appropriate relation is used <https://docs.djangoproject.com/en/2.0/topics/auth/customizing/#extending-the-existing-user-model>`_.

 .. warning::
-    Always use :cls:`ddcz.users.create_user` for creating users, instead of :cls:`django.auth.models.User.create_user`
+    Always use :class:`ddcz.users.create_user` for creating users, instead of :class:`django.auth.models.User.create_user`

 .. warning::
-    To avoid the need for complete database migration, :cls:`django.auth.models.User` is **not** prepopulated and the migration is to be transparently handled on user login until the old application exist.
+    To avoid the need for complete database migration, :class:`django.auth.models.User` is **not** prepopulated and the migration is to be transparently handled on user login until the old application exist.

-    Hence, the application **must** use :cls:`UserProfile` model **only** when displaying user data (i.e. in user stats).
+    Hence, the application **must** use :class:`UserProfile` model **only** when displaying user data (i.e. in user stats).

-During the initial setup, the arbitrary value of 20000 has been selected for :cls:`django.auth.models.User`'s auto_increment value to distinguish between users from pre-migration to post-migration and to allow old users to retain their IDs.
+During the initial setup, the arbitrary value of 20000 has been selected for :class:`django.auth.models.User`'s auto_increment value to distinguish between users from pre-migration to post-migration and to allow old users to retain their IDs.